Editorial Independence Policy

-As a member of the Independent News Network, we embrace the INN standards of editorial independence:
+As a member of the Institute for Nonprofit News, we embrace the INN standards of editorial independence:

 Our organization retains full authority over editorial content to protect the best journalistic and business interests of our organization.
 We will maintain a firewall between news coverage decisions and sources of all revenue.
 Acceptance of financial support does not constitute implied or actual endorsement of donors or their products, services or opinions.

 We accept gifts, grants and sponsorships from individuals and organizations for the general support of our activities, but our news judgments are made independently and not on the basis of donor support.

 As a 501(c)(3) nonprofit that operates as a public trust, we do not pay certain taxes.
 We may receive funds from standard government programs offered to nonprofits or similar businesses.